Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Results

 \section{Results}

-We begin by comparing the Desire for Robot Automation (DA) to the time spent on activities, followed by comparing DA to well-being metrics.
-Table~\ref{tab:davsx} summarizes our results for the correlation between the DA and the other dependent variables ---Time spent (T), activity Happiness (H), Meaningfulness (M), Painfulness (P), Sadness (B), Stressfulness (S), and Tiredness (Z).
-Table~\ref{tab:darel} includes our results of analyzing the relative rank changes between DA and the other dependent variables for social subgroups ---women (WN), men (MN), high (HI), middle (MI) and low income (LI)--- when compared to the general population (GP).
+We first compare the Desire for Robotic Automation (DA) to the time spent on activities, followed by comparing DA to well-being metrics.
+Table~\ref{tab:davsx} summarizes correlations between the DA and the other dependent variables ---Time spent (T), activity Happiness (H), Meaningfulness (M), Painfulness (P), Sadness (B), Stressfulness (S), and Tiredness (Z).
+Table~\ref{tab:darel} reports our results of analyzing the relative rank changes between DA and the other dependent variables for social subgroups ---women (WN), men (MN), high (HI), middle (MI) and low income (LI)--- when compared to the general population (GP).